Welcome to TWAPS Fishing Club (Kent)

 Bromley Angling Club offered the use of their waters for several years until the Blue Lake recovered thus keeping the core of membership together.

-At present Thameside controls 5 fisheries, a stretch of the River Beult and a stretch of the River Medway, with a membership of 750.
+At present Thameside controls 5 fisheries, 2 stretches of the River Beult and a stretch of the River Medway, with a membership of 750.

 Members fishing any Society water do so at their own risk.